Derelict bungalow court behind chainlink fence

 Our Position

-The Conservancy has supported efforts to rehabilitate the Maycrest Bungalows since 2012.
+The Conservancy has supported efforts to rehabilitate the Maycrest Bungalows since at least 2010.
 We believe the Bungalows demonstrate the role of historic preservation in repurposing existing community assets to create new spaces for connection.

 In 2012, we assisted the Eastside Cafe in applying for a grant from the National Trust for Historic Preservation to complete a feasibility study to rehabilitate the property.
 Today, we advocate for Caltrans to transfer ownership to the El Sereno Community Land Trust to realize this longstanding community vision.